sanity-io/sanity-template-astro-clean/README.md

 - Render block content with [Portable Text](https://www.sanity.io/docs/presenting-block-text)
 - Manage and create content with the intuitive [Sanity Studio](https://www.sanity.io/docs/sanity-studio)
 - Crop and render images with [Sanity Image URLs](https://www.sanity.io/docs/presenting-images)
+- Optimized images with automatic WebP/AVIF format selection, responsive `srcset`, and no layout shift
+- SEO-ready with `<meta>` description, Open Graph, and Twitter Card tags on every page, with per-post overrides via a dedicated SEO field in the Studio
+- Custom 404 page for missing posts and invalid routes

 ## Demo